cadbox1/react-app-2020/README.md

 React App 2020 is a demonstration of some of my favourite tools and patterns for React in 2020.

+I also have a monorepo version of this app with [react-monorepo-2020](https://github.com/cadbox1/react-monorepo-2020) but I prefer this version.

 ## 🚀 Demo

 - [App](https://react-app-2020.netlify.com/)